saojs/website/docs/saofile.md

 ```

 - __files__: One or more glob patterns.
 - __handler__: The function we use to get new file contents.
 For `.json` we automatically parse and stringify it.
-Otherwise you will recieve raw string.
+Otherwise you will receive raw string.

 ### `type: 'move'`